dansantinojones/penalty-shootout/README.md

 4. As a user I want the to know the decision of the computer.
 * The results section lets the user know which direction they and the computer chose and the outcome.

-5. As a user I want a game that is mobile friendly to play on the go.
+5. As a user I want a game that is mobile-friendly to play on the go.
 * The game was designed mobile-first as most users will be playing via mobile phone.

-6. As a user and a football fan I want the game to resemble a real life penalty shootout.
+6. As a user and a football fan I want the game to resemble a real-life penalty shootout.
 * The user takes turns against the computer to shoot and save.
-The score increasing every time a goal goes unsaved.
+The score increases every time a goal goes unsaved.

 # Testing
-I tested to ensure the page work on Chrome, Mozilla and Safari.
+I tested to ensure the page worked on Chrome, Mozilla and Safari.
 I confirmed the project is responsive having tested screen size using the [Google Developer Tools](9https://developer.chrome.com/docs/devtools/) toolbar and [Responsively](https://responsively.app/).
 I have tested the buttons and the scoring system to ensure the correct results are shown.

 ## Solved Bugs